pulumi/docs/content/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/index.md

 your Pull Requests about what a deployment will do before it's even done, as shown above.

-Note that this is optional with GitHub Actions, but worthwhile -- it much easier for your teams to collaborate on deployments, including knowing whether a change might lead to downtime before it's even triggered.
+Note that this is optional with GitHub Actions, but worthwhile -- it's much easier for your teams to collaborate on deployments, including knowing whether a change might lead to downtime before it's even triggered.
 "GitOps" ahoy!